rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

     AI with specific intentions or cognition, just that we have no idea how to do so. _(TODO: is this needed?
 Maybe this doesn't clearly get across the idea I am intending?)_

+[^stilldangerous]:
+    These 'less' dangerous AIs could still plausibly cause disaster (depending on views surrounding takeoff).

+[^slowtakeoffmaybeshould]:
+    I haven't seen this actively discussed despite a decent number of people putting quite high probability on slow takeoff.
+It also doesn't seem like current alignment research is asymmetric in this fashion.
+Perhaps trying to asymmetrically improve alignment research speed during this period via weak alignment work should receive more attention?

 [^tooldiff]: This may differ from how others use the term tool AI.
 [^inteldef]: Note that this depends on how intelligence is defined.